NewSkyLine-dev/havokmax-blender/README.md

 and `.pak` containers, plus configuration options that mirror the original tool's presets.

-> **Status:** The importer now reads Havok XML packfiles directly and bundles a
+> **Status:** The importer now reads Havok XML packfiles directly and mirrors the
-> pure-Python HavokLib port to unwrap binary HKX/HKA/HKT files, building real
+> igArchiveExtractor logic to unwrap PAK/IGZ archives while building real
 > armatures and keyframed actions when animation data is present.

 ## Installation